golemfactory/ray-on-golem/README.md

 pip3 install -U ray-on-golem
 ```

-Additonally, a tool named [websocat](https://lib.rs/crates/websocat) is needed to wrap connections between your machine and Ray on Golem cluster.
+Additionally, a tool named [websocat](https://lib.rs/crates/websocat) is needed to wrap connections between your machine and Ray on Golem cluster.
 You can install websocat using [these instructions](https://lindevs.com/install-websocat-on-ubuntu/).

 Verify websocat is present: